 - 8. Above all DON’T DRIVE

 - Macy's Thanksgiving Day Parade Route

 Thanksgiving traditions vary from family to family, region to region, but one thing is constant: you watch the Macy’s Thanksgiving Day Parade.
 If you are lucky enough to be in New York City, whether as a tourist or resident, seeing the parade in person is a badge of honor.

 New Yorkers who eschew the Macy’s Thanksgiving Day Parade are as common as those who have never been to the Statue of Liberty.
 Normally, this is one of the most crowded parade routes in the Northern hemisphere, and one of the best free things to do in New York City.

-However, 2020 is about as far from a normal year as we have seen in the 94-year history of the Macy’s Thanksgiving Day Parade.
-This year, the parade will go on, but only for a TV audience via broadcast on NBC.
+However, 2020 was about as far from a normal year as we have seen in the 94-year history of the Macy’s Thanksgiving Day Parade.
+Last year, the parade went on, but only for a TV audience via broadcast on NBC.

 Macy’s Parade in a Normal Year

 If you go to the parade in a normal year, you are as likely to chat up a New Yorker as you are a Midwesterner.
 Look, we New Yorkers like to pretend we are jaded, but we are all little kids when it comes to giant helium balloons and sleigh bells.